adheeshc/Visual-Odometry/README.md

 - The input images are in Bayer format which have to be converted to RGB scal
 - The image has to be undistorted

 However, to speed up the processing, I have already done the same and saved them in a folder FRAMES which can be taken direclty from the folder Datasets.
 I have also converted to grayscale as it is easier to process in one channel.
-A black mask has been placed on the hood of the car as it remains stationary throughout the video and hence wont affect our output apart from causing outliers.

 <p align="center">
   <img src="/Images/30.jpg" alt="post">